SodaWithoutSparkles/esphome-daikin64/README.md

 This is how I integrated the `daikin64` IR protocol to esphome, since the official repo doesn't support it.
 It has been tested on a esp8266.
 Other daikin protocols could possibily be implemented using a similar approach, such as `DAIKIN128`, `DAIKIN176`, `DAIKIN152`, etc.

+## Help!

+I was not able to compile this exact code on esp32 with esp-idf framework.
+Can anyone try if this can be compiled on a esp32 with arduino framework?

 ## How to use
 1. Find where esphome stores the yaml files for each of the other nodes
 2. Create a directory named `include`